siobhanlgorman/After-the-Party/README.md

 ![alt-text](assets/images/screen8.png)

 4. The player chooses items from a camping box, most of which then assist in winning the game in various different ways.
-The player must choose a valid item from the box to continue.
+The player must choose a valid item from the box spelled correctly to continue.
 The player can choose a second item from the box at a later point and the first item has been removed from the choice offered.

 * This shows the player choosing to 'open' the camping box.
 They could also 'look' or 'see' inside the box.
 The contents list is displayed from which the player selects an item.
 Here the player choose 'rope'.
 The programme then confirms the player's choice and continues the story path: